douglasjmcdo/portfolio-react/README.md

 #### Documentation: The Template
   The template is an array holding pairs of type-information, in the order that they should be displayed.
-  -[header, "header text"] -> displays as a centered h2 -[text, "text to display"] -> displays as a centered div -[image, "/img/name.jpeg"] -> displays as a centered image -[entry, "entryname"] -> displays the entry with name "entryname" -[board, "x"] -> displays a board of all entries that have "x" listed in their "insubpage" array
+  -[header, "header text"] -> displays as a centered h2 -[link, {"url": "url.com", "text": text OR "image": img.jpeg, "alt": alt text}] -> displays a link with the given text or image
+  -[text, "text to display"] -> displays as a centered div -[image, {"image": "/img/name.jpeg", "alt": alt text}] -> displays as a centered image -[entry, id int or "title"] -> displays the entry with the given id or title -[board, "x"] -> displays a board of all entries that have "x" listed in their "insubpage" array